Sun Protection Policy

 • peaks during school hours

-Templestowe College has the following measures in place to help reduce the risk of excessive UV sun exposure for staff and students.
+Templestowe College has the following measures in place for all outdoor activities during the daily sun protection times to help reduce the risk of over-exposure to UV radiation for staff and students.

 Shade

-Templestowe College will provide sufficient options for shelter and trees to provide shade on school grounds, particularly in places where students congregate at lunch and recess.
+Templestowe College provides sufficient options for shelter and trees to provide shade on school grounds, particularly in places where students congregate at lunch and recess.
 Students will be permitted to access appropriate classrooms and corridors during recess and lunchtime.
-Students should also have access to shaded areas nearby outside sport areas.
+Students also have access to shaded areas in the following areas:

 When building works or grounds maintenance is conducted at Templestowe College that may impact on the level of shading available to staff and students, a review of the shaded areas available will be conducted and further shading installed as appropriate.